ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 Jenkins Credentials
 ~~~~~~~~~~~~~~~~~~~

-Go to *Credentials → Jenkins → Global credentials* and create the
+Go to *Manage Jenkins -> Security -> Manage Credentials → Jenkins → Global credentials* and create the
 following credentials

 GitLab API Token
 ^^^^^^^^^^^^^^^^

-1. Create a new access token in GitLab named “Jenkins” and give it
+1. Create a new access token in GitLab named ``Jenkins`` and give it
    **api** rights and **read_repository** rights.
 For detailed
    instructions on how to create such a token follow `Gitlab Access
    Token <#gitlab-access-token>`__.